elves/elvish/website/src/ref/language.md

 ```

 One or more whitespace characters after `{` is required: Elvish relies on the
-presense of whitespace to disambiguate lambda literals and [braced
+presence of whitespace to disambiguate lambda literals and [braced
 lists](#braced-lists).
 It is good style to put some whitespace before the
 closing `}` as well, but this is not required by the syntax.